Best Camping Sleeping Bags of 2026

 Weight: 1 lb.
 15 oz. / 2 lb.
 4 oz.

-Fill Type: 650fp down
+Fill Type: 650-fill-power down

 Pros

-- Manufactured with recycled & recyclable materials
+• Manufactured with recycled and recyclable materials

-- Compression sack & stuff sack included
+• Compression sack and stuff sack included

-- Good for both backpacking & camping
+• Good for both backpacking and camping

 Cons

-- May be excessive for car camping
+• May be excessive for car camping

-- Most comfortable 45°F or higher
+• Most comfortable 45°F or higher

 When it comes to temperature control, this bag is king.
-It features two super-functional ThermoVent “gills”, basically two mesh-lined zippers on top of the bag.
+It features two super-functional ThermoVent “gills” — basically two mesh-lined zippers on top of the bag.
 When open, these vents dump hot air and allow cool air in without needing to unzip the bag lengthwise.
 We also like that the massive oversized draft collar blocks cool air from getting into the bag on cool nights.

 NEMO leads the pack for sustainability with the Disco.
 The Endless Promise namesake is NEMO’s commitment to keeping materials out of landfills with fully recyclable products.
 When the days of your Disco are done, send it back to NEMO — they take full responsibility for recycling all parts of this bag, from fabric to the zipper.
 Even the shell is made from 100% recyclable PET.

 Finally, it may simply be too much for occasional or casual car campers.
 It’s worth noting that NEMO’s attention to detail is exceptional, but many of these features go unused unless you’re also backpacking.
-However if you plan to do a mix of backcountry and frontcountry trips, and want a roomy bag, it’s worth paying a bit more for an excellent quality option like the NEMO Disco 30.
+However, if you plan to do a mix of backcountry and frontcountry trips and want a roomy bag, it’s worth paying a bit more for an excellent quality option like the NEMO Disco 30.
 It’s the best of both worlds for car camping and backpacking.

-More: NEMO Disco Endless Promise 30 Full Review
+More: NEMO Disco Endless Promise 15 Full Review

 The North Face One Bag